How to Combat Hydraulic Fitting Corrosion | Air-Way Manufacturing

 Refined Metal Comparisons

-Hydraulic fitting materials must have the right strength and corrosion resistance to safely handle high pressure environments typical of hydraulic systems.
-Metal fittings are generally used with most hydraulic systems due to their high-pressure ratings.
+Corrosion-resistant hydraulic fitting materials must have the right strength and corrosion resistance to safely handle high pressure environments typical of hydraulic systems.
+Metal fittings and stainless steel hydraulic fittings are generally used with most hydraulic systems due to their high-pressure ratings.
 Some plastics can have a higher resistance to corrosion, but their lower strength and durability make them poorly suited for hydraulic systems.

 Four common metal materials used for fittings are carbon steel, stainless steel, brass, and aluminum.